No Murder Charges for the Cops Who Killed Breonna Taylor

 A grand jury has indicted a former Louisville police officer with wanton endangerment of the first degree for actions he took during the raid that led to the death of Breonna Taylor, who was killed in the early hours of March 13 when police officers raided her Louisville apartment.
-The other two officers involved in the shooting will not be charged.
+The two other officers involved in the shooting will not be charged.
 The outcome was announced on Wednesday following a process led by Daniel Cameron, Kentucky’s attorney general.

 The charged officer, Brett Hankison, blindly fired his gun into both Taylor’s apartment and a neighbor’s, violating department policy requiring that officers have a line of sight.
-For this, Hankinson was fired.
+For this, Hankison was fired.
 At the time, Louisville’s interim police chief Robert Schroeder found that Hankison “displayed an extreme indifference to the value of human life” when he “wantonly and blindly fired ten (10) rounds into the apartment of Breonna Taylor.” on March 13, 2020.”
 But according to the indictment against Hankison, the wanton endangerment charges are the result of firing into Taylor’s neighbor’s apartment.
 His bond was set at $15,000.

 Protests calling for charges against the officers who took Taylor’s life have taken place in Louisville for more than 100 days.
 On the eve of the announcement, the city took steps to control potential coming protests.
 On Tuesday, the city was placed under a state of emergency order, a 25-block permitter was closed to traffic, city administrative buildings were boarded up.
 On Wednesday, prior to the announcement, a 9pm curfew was announced and the state national guard was activated.

-Note: This post has been updated with more information about Hankison’s indictment.